A reader asks,

 Note: I found several examples of the misspelling epynonymous.

-3 Responses to “Eponymous Revisited”
+3 thoughts on “Eponymous Revisited”

 Must it be a person?
 Or could it be a spider as in Charlotte’s Web?
 And if so, is it limited to real and fictional individual creatures.